rskulles/SFML_User_Variables_Script/README.md

 ##Which version of windows does this work on?

 It is compatible with Windows 8+ systems.
-Other versions of Windows are not supported at this time.
+Other versions of Windows are untested at this time.

 ##Why do I need this?